 Hide table of contents

 TL;DR: Working as Lead Outreach Manager at a mental health nonprofit in Japan, I realized we couldn't answer a basic question funders kept asking: "What's your actual impact?"
 We had activity metrics (workshops delivered, calls answered) but no outcome metrics.
 So I built a cost-effectiveness framework using national police data and our publicly available financial records to create a model-based estimate of potential impact.
-Under plausible assumptions (25% intervention effectiveness), the program costs ~¥720,000 ($4,830) per DALY averted - 7× below WHO's threshold for highly cost-effective interventions.
+Under plausible assumptions (25% intervention effectiveness), the program costs ~¥720,000 ($4,830) per DALY averted - 7× better than Japan WHO's threshold for highly cost-effective interventions.
 This analysis helped transform how we communicate impact to grant organizations, though significant uncertainties remain.

 Background: The Question That Started Everything